ahessmat/obsidian-notes/CS229 Stanford/Lecture 1.md

 Then $x_1^{(1)}$ would be 2104, as it is the first indexed row of our first feature (sq. feet).

+# Supervised Learning
+First part of 2022 lecture series.

+Working with data that is labeled.
-# Supervised: Regression v.
+## Regression v.
 Classification

 There's typically two types of supervised problems depending on the labels we're working with.